-Mushrooms are an absolute staple if you like to cook at home, and while most people are familiar with cremini and button mushrooms, there are plenty of other common types of mushrooms that make delicious and exciting food.
+Mushrooms are an absolute staple if you like to cook at home, and while most people are familiar with cremini or button mushrooms, there are plenty of other common types of mushrooms that make delicious and exciting food.

 One of the best things about cooking with mushrooms is their versatility.
 They’re excellent in pasta, stir-fries, soups, and so much more.

 They can be used as a way to add flavor to an existing dish, or they can be seasoned and turned into the main course.

 If you’ve been feeling a little intimidated about cooking with mushrooms and are interested in learning about them, you’ve come to the right place.

 This list will provide some basic information on thirteen of the most common types of edible mushrooms in the hopes that you’ll be able to familiarize yourself with these delicious fungi and feel more empowered to use them in your cooking!

 Shiitake mushrooms are small but mighty mushrooms that absolutely pack a punch in terms of flavor.